Melbourne-based pianist, Hoang Pham was born in Vietnam and moved to Australia with his parents at an early age.

 He has also served as a jury member for PIANO/OHIO, the junior division of the CLEVELAND INTERNATIONAL PIANO COMPETITION and appeared in recital and conducted masterclasses at the 2011 NEW ZEALAND INTERNATIONAL PIANO COMPETITION in Auckland.

-In addition to his solo and concerto performances, Hoang Pham has performed both in Australia and internationally, as a member of the highly regarded, MELBOURNE PIANO TRIO and now works with the newly formed, TRIO BRESCIANI.
+In addition to his solo and concerto performances, Hoang Pham has performed both in Australia and internationally, as a member of the highly regarded, MELBOURNE PIANO TRIO and TRIO BRESCIANI.

 During 2012 he gave recitals for the UNIVERSITY OF MELBOURNE and for RECITALS AUSTRALIA in Adelaide of which the ADELAIDE ADVERTISER wrote, He is essentially a musician belonging to the great romantic pianistic traditions of the 19th century, with playing bearing all the hallmarks of rich cantabile treble and bass lines, elegant rubato, thunderous fortissimos and cleverly-delineated countermelodies extracted from the score seemingly at a whim… The 24 preludes of Chopin, spot on stylistically… Liszt’s Variations on Weinen, Klagen, Sorgen, Zagen suited him perfectly, their tensile strength and grandiose presence were all masterfully portrayed… True to the form Liszt himself exhibited.